Dynamic Multi-agent Secured Collaboration Infrastructure Architecture

 forwarding functions, even as underlying network bindings change.

-Beyond basic identification, the architecture supports agent
+Beyond basic identification, the architecture supports forming an

 6.2.
 Infrastructure-Level Agent Discovery